Biden's about-face on the DC crime law angers Democrats - KESQ

 A vote on the measure is expected in the Senate next week.
 It has already passed the GOP-controlled House.

-“Two things could exist at the same time,” Jean-Pierre said, later adding, “He believes that by signing this into law that it will protect communities.”
+She said Biden remained committed to DC statehood, despite pledging to sign the first measure in three decades that would overturn one of its laws.

-When asked why the White House would put out a statement saying the president did not support repealing the DC law before Biden’s new commitment to not veto it, Jean-Pierre said: “At this moment, where we are currently, with this legislation that is going to be coming … to the president’s desk, he will sign it.”
+“If Congress sends him a bill making a DC state, he’ll always be sure to sign it,” she said.
+“He’s been talking about that for the last two decades.”

-She would not say whether the president had spoken to DC’s Democratic mayor, Muriel Bowser, before he talked to Senate Democrats about his decision not to veto the Republican legislation.
-Jean-Pierre would not further specify what particular provisions the president opposed in the DC law.
+The White House hasn’t said whether the president had spoken to DC’s Democratic mayor, Muriel Bowser, before he talked to Senate Democrats about his decision not to veto the Republican legislation.

 Bowser said in an interview Friday with local radio station WAMU that what the district is “dealing with is the effects of limited home rule, and we know that our legislative process is one that doesn’t end with my signature or veto.”